NicolaTamanini/NicolaTamanini.github.io/CV.md

 # Curriculum Vitae

 On this page you can find an extended version of my CV, including all relevant academic activities.
 A short summary is provided at the top.
-A much compact version of the CV is also available for download [TBA].
+A much compact version of the CV is also available for download [[[pdf](/source/CV_Tamanini.pdf)]].

 ### In a nutshell